waddlesmcsqueezy/ProjectKurita/README.md

 ### USF Changes
 - I&R Pathfinders can upgrade to a Looking Post Kit [80/80/80].
 The Looking Post can deploy like to the Major's retreat point and it double's the unit's sight range, but leaves it extremely exposed.
-- Renamed all base rifleman infantry units and some engineers for comedic effect.